kepano/obsidian-minimal/.github/ISSUE_TEMPLATE/bug_report.md

 If applicable, add screenshots to help explain your problem.

 **Debug info (please complete the following information):**
-Paste your debug info below, which can be accessed by Ctrl/Cmd-P, enter "Show debug info", and click "Copy to clipboard".
+Paste your debug info below, which can be accessed in Obsidian with Ctrl/Cmd-P, enter "Show debug info", and click "Copy to clipboard".